Rita Wilson's ''Quarantunes'' Playlist Is Here to Help You Through Coronavirus

 Whether you're practicing social distancing, working from home or even under strict isolation like Rita Wilsonherself, she's got you covered.

-As she continues recovering from coronavirus alongside hubby Tom Hanks, the country music superstar put together her very own "Quarantunes" playlist to help others weather the stream.
+As she continues recovering from coronavirus alongside hubby Tom Hanks, the country music superstar put together her very own "Quarantunes" playlist to help others weather the storm.

 "Hi guys!
 I want to make a @Spotify playlist for people self quarantining," Rita tweeted Friday.
 "Something that might relate to isolation, perhaps?
 Can you send some song ideas that I can add?
 Also, what should we call it?
 Quarantine Choruses?
 This is what one does in quarantine.
 [You] think of stuff like this."